zksync-sdk/zksync-python/README.md

 ### Batch builder ###
 Here is added ability to collect the different transaction is batch and singing it only once.
 For this has been added `BatchBuilder` class.
 It allows to collect the different transactions type and then build them once.
-For executing there must be used new method `submit_trx_batch_v2` with constructed result of batches.
+For executing there must be used new method `submit_batch_builder_trx_batch` with constructed result of batches.
 Here is the list of supported transactions types:
 * ChangePubKey
 * Withdraw
 * MintNFT